-Period cosplayers and curvy celebs love to credit their physics-defying figure 8s to the magic of waist training.
-And while the wise social-media scroller in you knows the photos you see online aren’t always real life, you might be wondering if there’s any truth to the waist trainer fad.
+Period cosplayers and curvy celebs love to credit their physics-defying figure eights to the magic of waist training.
+And while the wise social media scroller in you knows the photos you see online aren’t always real life, you might be wondering whether there’s any fact to this fad.

-Despite what Kim K. might say (or post), wearing a waist cincher won’t actually make your waist smaller.
+Spoiler: Waist trainers don’t actually work.
+Wearing one of these won’t make your waist smaller.
 But it will make you uncomfortable and maybe set you up for some health problems.
 Here’s what you should know before squeezing into a waist trainer.

 Waist trainers are undergarments that claim to “train” your waist to become narrower, giving you more of an hourglass shape.
 They’re usually made of thick fabric and can contain hard metal boning.
-You’re supposed to wrap them around your middle — as tight as you can, plz! — and cinch the whole thing shut with Velcro, hooks, or laces.
+You’re supposed to wrap them around your middle — as tightly as you can — and cinch the whole thing shut with Velcro, hooks, or laces.

 If the design sounds kinda like a corset or girdle, well, that’s because it’s pretty much the same thing.
 All those garments are meant to suck you in like crazy.